lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 However, not all eukaryotic species or DNA extractions will encompass substantial fractions of DNA from associated bacteria.
 Before thorough and costly filtering and assembly, sequencing data may be searched for signs of bacterial genomes as we have done in Chapter \ref{foul play} [@Dijkhuizen2018].
 Such signals could be extracted from raw sequencing data, for example, by searching for rRNA reads [@Miller2011; @Xie2016], for bacterial genes similarly to @VonMeijenfeldt2019 or by kmer-based approaches such as kraken2 [@Wood2019].

-This approach allowed us to find bacteria associated with hosts studied in the past and paves the way to further mine host-bacteria interactions in a great variety of data from past experiments and multiple labs, as demonstrated here.
+Our approach allowed us to find bacteria associated with hosts studied in the past and paved the way to further mine host-bacteria interactions in _Azolla_ specifically.
+In particular, the approach allowed us to broaden our scope from only _A. filiculoides_ as in ref{foul play} [@Dijkhuizen2018], to the entire _Azolla_ genus.
+This broadened perspective allowed to identify commonalities even at the level of taxonomy (+@fig:fig3_Azolla_genus_metagenome_order; +@fig:fig3_binning_QC_all_taxonomy).
+Since whole genomes are available, we can now wonder what pathways are shared between the genomes that are ostensibly shared between hosts.
+Expanding this method beyond _Azolla_ to other host species known to host bacterial symbionts may allow to gather a broad pallete of host-associated metagenomes.
+Comparative genomics of thise of host-associated bacteria can shed light on the commonalities of the associations, albeit genes, pathways or their taxonomy.
+These genomes can be mined for genes of the Common Symbiosis Pathay, or alternatives thereoff @Genre2016.
+Alternatively there might be certain metabolites or excretion systems shared amongst them.
+Possibly, these symbiosis facilitating genes differ per host, hence the anaysis may need to consider host-range as well.

 High-quality MAGs can be assembled from bulk DNA extractions with minimal filtering, but this process requires manual curation and interpretation.
 The double filtering of bulk DNA sequencing proved effective in removing host DNA even if only a related host genome was available (+@fig:fig3_filtering_and_assembly).